 Alternative C

 Variation Existing Core Forest Connected to the Working Alignment (Acres) Remaining Core Forest After Action and Edge Refinement (Acres) Direct Take of Core Forest (Acres) Total Loss of Core Forest (Acres) % Loss of Core Forest from Existing Core Forest Loss of Core Forest (Block Count)

-Sect ion 2
+Section 2

 C Expressway 603 501 45 103 17% 6

 C Super-2 603 510 30 93 15% 6

 Sect ion 3

 C Expressway 76 36 22 40 53% 1

 C Super-2 76 39 20 37 49% 1

 То tal

 C Expressway 679 537 67 143 21% 7

 C Super-2 679 549 50 130 19% 7

-Alternative P
+Alternative P and RPA P

-Alternative P has the same alignment as Alternative C and Alternative M for Section 2.
+Alternative P has the same alignment as Alternative C, M, and RPA P for Section 2.
 The discussion regarding Section 2 impacts of Alternative C applies also to Alternative P. Section 3 contains the differences in these alternatives for comparison.
-Alternative P Section 3 has two bypass variations compared for forest impacts (Table 6).
+Alternative P Section 3 has two variations (P2 and P3) compared for forest impacts (Table 6).
 The expressway alignment taking an east bypass around Loogootee has the highest forest impacts in Alternative P Section 3.
 The alignments taking a west bypass around Loogootee have roughly 100 acres less impacts.
-The two bypass options follow the same alignment except where they split to bypass Loogootee from CR 800 S in the south to east of West Boggs Lake in the north.
-These non-overlapping sections comprise roughly 12 miles of Section 3 measuring 500 - 650 acres, or 23 percent of the total alternative for each alternative.
-Differences between the two bypass options occur in these independent sections.
+The two variations follow the same alignment except where they split to bypass Loogootee from CR 800 S in the south to east of West Boggs Lake in the north.
+These non-overlapping sections comprise roughly 12 miles of Section 3 measuring 500 to 650 acres, or 23 percent of the total for each alternative.
+Differences between the two variations (P2 and P3) occur in these independent sections.

-Both bypass options traverse scattered forests, with the east bypass crossing more floodplain forests.
-Much of the larger forest impact of the eastern bypass is in areas associated with Haw Creek, Friends Creek, West Boggs Creek, and the drainages of the East Fork of the White River.
-Consistent with the observations of all alternatives, expressway variations impact 107 - 130 acres more forest than Super-2 variations due to the wider ROW and larger connections.
+Both the east and west variations traverse scattered forests, with the east variation crossing more floodplain forests.
+Much of the larger forest impact of the eastern variations (RPA P3 and RPA P4) is in areas associated with Haw Creek, Friends Creek, West Boggs Creek, and the drainages of the East Fork of the White River.
+Consistent with the observations of all alternatives, expressway facilities impact 107 to 130 acres more forest than Super-2 facilities due to the wider ROW and larger connections.